 How to hostel

 Times have changed a little bit, eh?
 We’ve made a lot of changes at our hostels to ensure our guests and staff are safe and comfortable.
 Hostelling may look and feel a little bit different than it used to, so here’s what you can expect when you stay with us for now.
+Please note, some hostels will be operating on a reduced schedule this winter.

 - You’ll find clear signage and floor instructions around safe physical distancing measures.
 We ask that any individuals not travelling together maintain a two-metre distance from others, including staff, wherever possible, no matter where you are in the hostel.